 A triathlete can compete in the most punishing weather conditions and with today's cutting edge technical outerwear, she's covered.
 That's good.
 But that same athlete can't take a shower and keep her dry hair styled.
 That's ridiculous!

-Can't the daily shower be a luxurious treat?
-Wanting to get to 'yes' lead the way in the early days.
+Can the daily shower be a luxurious treat?
+Getting to 'yes' lead the way in the early days.

-So, on the "dry-your-wet-hair" front: High performance - check.
-Luxury - check.
-Mission accomplished - check.
-But, the "keep-your-hair-dry-and-styled-in-the-shower" mission?
-Not so much (okay, not at all).
-Turns out, that's next to impossible with the existing materials and construction used for shower caps.
+Even today, it's next to impossible to keep dry hair styled with the existing materials and construction used for shower caps.
 Why?
 Because plastics and laminated fabrics either don't breathe at all or not nearly enough to manage the hairstyle-hijacking moisture trapped beneath it.

 Water goes through holes.
 For a kindergartener with a watering can, that's fun physics.
 But if you want to keep your hair dry, hundreds of needle holes in your hair cover is a problem.